🏖️ Gold Coast day tours from Brisbane · Check Availability →

 👥 Go Out in a Group

 The single most effective safety measure.
 Groups are significantly less vulnerable to opportunistic theft or unwanted attention than solo travellers.
-If you are travelling alone, consider joining a hostel-organised pub crawl or organised tour event.
+If you're travelling alone, consider joining a hostel-organised pub crawl or an organised group tour.

-Cavill Avenue, the Esplanade, and the well-lit main streets are where the crowds, the lighting, and the police patrols are concentrated.
-Side alleys and quieter streets away from the entertainment precinct after midnight are where most incidents occur.
+Cavill Avenue, the Esplanade and the well-lit main streets are where the crowds, lighting and police patrols are concentrated.
+Side alleys and quieter streets off the entertainment precinct after midnight are where most incidents occur.

 Uber and licensed taxis are plentiful and inexpensive.
-If you are moving between venues or heading back to accommodation after midnight, take a rideshare rather than a long solo walk.
+If you're moving between venues or heading back to accommodation after midnight, take a rideshare rather than a long solo walk.
 The G:link light rail also runs until late.

-Surfers Paradise’s tourist concentration makes it a pickpocket hotspot, particularly in crowded areas like Cavill Avenue.
-Use a zip-close bag, keep your phone in a front pocket, and avoid conspicuously expensive accessories in crowded bar and club areas.
+Surfers Paradise's tourist concentration makes it a pickpocket hotspot, particularly in crowded areas like Cavill Avenue.
+Use a zip-close bag, keep your phone in a front pocket, and avoid conspicuously expensive accessories in crowded bars and clubs.

-Drink spiking incidents have been reported in Gold Coast bars and clubs.
-Never leave a drink unattended and never accept a drink from a stranger you don’t trust.
-Most major venues have responsible service policies, but personal vigilance is always your best protection.
+Drink-spiking incidents have been reported in Gold Coast bars and clubs.
+Never leave a drink unattended and never accept a drink from a stranger you don't trust.
+Most major venues have responsible service policies, but personal vigilance is your best protection.

 What to Avoid After Dark